 We cleaned up the entrance, draped the main sponsor banner, made a sound stages.
 I heard Trackstar crews helped them to carry entire crates of drinks.
 Squid, as the tallest one in the bunch, was also helping hanging 30 feet tall video screen.

-Later we went downtown.
 You must check this Tako-yaki place at Teramachi-dori + Takoyakushi-dori at Shinkyogoku mall when you are in Kyoto.

 This dude rode the bike flat on front, and bare rim on rear!